 You may wish to test certain elements of your course such as assignments, quizzes or forums from a student perspective before you make the course available.
-You can add test students to your course for this purpose.

 On this page you can find information about creating media collections in Moodle.
 A media collection is a tool that allows you to add image, audio and video galleries to your course, and also make possible a collection-as-activity, which students can contribute to and be assessed on.

-This page supplies TELT Administrators with instructions for creating a Moodle course site in myUNSW and releasing it to course instructors.
+This page supplies TELT Administrators with instructions for creating a Moodle teaching course site in myUNSW and releasing it to course instructors.

 For permission (in both myUNSW and Moodle) to do this, apply to Academic Administration.
 Your Head of School or Associate Dean, Education, will have to sign off on your application.